 Where I’m Headed

 I feel like I’ve spent years practicing.
 I’m pretty good at writing and painting now and have some small but moderate successes under me.
 I know my best work is still ahead of me, and I have some HUGE plans.
+In 2014 I’m going to boost my passive income to $1000+/month, mainly by publishing at least 5 books.
+I’m also going to finish my PHD, triple my blog traffic, develop some amazing publishing and marketing tools, and make a lot of new friends by attending international conferences and meetups.

 In order to achieve these goals, I need to get better at everything I’m doing, learn how to build up my brand and reputation (or “platform”) as a writer and painter, produce more (and more quickly), get better results with less work, navigate and network the publishing and fine art industries, and constantly improve my skills so I can put out excellent quality work.
 As I go along, I’ll update this site with tips, tricks, and details of what works and what doesn’t, new opportunities for promotion and marketing, and anything else that may be useful to other indie authors, artists or creative independents.
-Stay in the loop with free updates and get FREE access to some amazing material!
+Stay in the loop with free updates and get free access to some amazing material!